nickagliano/amino-acid/README.md

 # amino-acid

-Java x Maven project to extract features from Amino Acid sequences.
+Java x Maven project with the purpose of extracting features from Amino Acid sequences.

 Extracted features are stored in a .csv file, and are meant to be used to form predictive models.